rpokrovskij/ControlledSerializationJsonConverter/README.md

 1) **recursionDepth** - number of steps in the object's graph after which serialization will be stoped (avoiding circular references and infinitive serialization process); default `recursionDepth` is 4;
 2) **simpleTypes** list - by default it is a list of CLR standard simple types (like `int`, `datetime`, etc) which will be serialized without going deep into theirs properties therefore "simple types" are leafs in serialized object's graph; you can add custom types to this list if you are OK with ToString() serialization;
 3) **supportedTypes list and ignoreNotSupported flag** - in simplest configuration it should contain at least one item (serialized object's type), otherwise `ControlledSerializationJsonConverter` will be not hooked by `JavaScriptSerializer` process and not have a chance to start a work.
 This is the `JavaScriptSerializer` specific that can't be avoided.
 Once this converter was hooked, then it not return serialization to parent process except of serializing simple system types (leafs).
 If `ignoreNotSupported` setuped to `true` then all ***reference types*** you are interested in serialization should be in this list otherwice they will be ignored.
 In that case usually list of types will be constructed with `Assembly.GetTypes()` call;
-4) **Ignore duplicates** - if this flag is setuped then reference types objects will tracked by reference, one and the same object will be serialized only once;
+4) **Ignore duplicates** - when this flag is setuped, then reference types objects will be tracked by theirs references and one and the same object will be serialized only once;
 5) **Formatters** - dictionary `Dictionary<Type, Func<object, string>>` that has a meaning of "for serialization of Type use the function `Func<object, string>`".